plotly/dash-sample-apps/apps/dashr-daq-iv-tracer/README.md

 Run `Rscript app.R`:

-The app will load into your default browser window.
+The app should automatically open in your default browser.
 If it does not, navigate to 127.0.0.1:8050.
 You should see something like this:

 ## Screenshots